coreruleset/fake-bot-plugin/README.md

 iMessage, for example, does this to obtain link previews.
 If you want to allow this behavior and not block such requests, set this variable to `1`.

-Note: This setting, when enabled, is opening a hole in the fake bot detection which can be used by fake bots to bypass a protection provided by this plugin.
+Note: This setting, when enabled, opens a hole in the fake bot detection, which can be used by fake bots to bypass the protection provided by this plugin.

 Default value: 0